Harmony Korine: EDGLRD

 Korine founded EDGLRD, a creative and technology company, in 2023.
 The company is based in Miami, Florida.

 Personal life

 Korine met Chloë Sevigny in Washington Square Park in New York City during her senior year of high school in 1993.
 The two became close friends, which resulted in her being cast in the low-budget independent film Kids (1995).
 They had a romantic relationship that ended in the early 2000s though they are still friends.
-He was married to actress Rachel Korine, with whom he has three children.
+He was married to former actress Rachel Korine, with whom he has three children.
+A 2025 article in Interview reported that they were no longer married.

 In 2009, Korine received criticism for signing a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.